Abhinav-26/Machine-Learning-Minor-Projects/README.md

 1- Basic Service, 2- E-Service, 3- Plus Service, 4-Total Service.<br><br>

 <a href="https://github.com/Abhinav-26/Machine-Learning-Minor-Projects/tree/master/Drug%20Prescribtion%20Using%20DecisionTree">Drug Prescribtion using Decision Tree</a><br>
-In the directory I have created a model for predicting the drug which needs to be given to patients having the same disease as per the previous experience.
+In this directory I have created a model for predicting the drug which needs to be given to patients having the same disease as per the previous experience and the model created have a 100% accuracy, tested on the 30 of the dataset which was not given for training.